 Initially played motives played by Tamara Stefanovich give first impusles that the trio picks up and develops.
 The initial material hence turns into a real time composition by Dell-Lillinger-Westergaard, that Stefanovich reacts to and evolves further.

 In this interplay enthralling swirls of music develop that move between several layers and levels of contemporary avantgarde compositions and newest improvisation concepts.
-Their first album release has been released on June 24, 2022 on bastille musique.
+Their first album was released on June 24, 2022 on bastille musique.
+The next concert is on 11 October in Stuttgart.

 Tamara Stefanovich (piano) is captivating audiences worldwide with her highly elaborated recital programmes, as chamber musician or soloist with the world’s leading orchestras.
 Fruitful collaboration connects her with composers including Pierre Boulez, George Benjamin, Hans Abrahamsen and György Kurtág.
 Stefanovich is “fearless, dazzling, exceptional” (The Guardian)